-- 1. Countries and customers may require us to do emissions reporting before any business can be conducted; - 2.
-Increasing fiscal measures such as additional taxes on fuel and energy, as well as changes in product efficiency regulations and standards imposed by countries as they seek to manage the impact of climate change; - 3.
-Unpredictable weather such as heavy rain or heavy snowfall causing increasing incidents of disruption to businesses and the supply chain.
+- 1. Countries and customers may require us to do emissions reporting before any business can be conducted; - Increasing fiscal measures such as additional taxes on fuel and energy, as well as changes in product efficiency regulations and standards imposed by countries as they seek to manage the impact of climate change;

-The workplan of the Energy Sub-Committee is adjusted annually to take into account actions that must be taken in response to the trends and issues.
-These actions have included adopting ISO 14064 to monitor and report the level of greenhouse gas (GHG) emissions, as well as third party verification; implementing the ISO 50001 energy management system as a structured approach to manage operational energy efficiency and identify opportunities for further reduction of energy use; building up the necessary technical capability and competency to respond to different market needs and requirements in terms of green product design and manufacturing standards/regulations.
+The work plan of the Energy Sub-Committee is adjusted annually to take into account actions that must be taken in response to the trends and issues.
+These actions have included adopting ISO 14064-1 to monitor and report the level of greenhouse gas (GHG) emissions, as well as third party verification; implementing the ISO 50001 energy management system as a structured approach to manage operational energy efficiency and identify opportunities for further reduction of energy use; building up the necessary technical capability and competency to respond to different market needs and requirements in terms of green product design and manufacturing standards/regulations.